EagleFiler Press

 December 2009 - View from the Dock reviews EagleFiler:

-I’ve just completed my 30-day trial, and I’ve grown enthusiastic to the point of dependancy.
+I’ve just completed my 30-day trial, and I’ve grown enthusiastic to the point of dependency.
 That speaks well for EagleFiler.
 I would say this app gave me much better focus into my documents, something that the Finder lacks.

 July 2009 - Kate MacKenzie on using EagleFiler control information anxiety: